 Gracchi Books is affiliated also with Networks and Neighbours (N&N), an international research project dedicated to the study of Late Antiquity and the Early Middle Ages.
 To this end, N&N runs symposia, conferences and other events, publishes essays and reviews, and, with Gracchi, books and editions.
 N&N is entirely no-fees Open-Access, non-profit and all events, programs and series that it runs and sponsors are free of charge.
 N&N is constituted by scholars from around the globe.
 It encourages participation from diverse perspectives and institutional frameworks, and strives for a complementing collection of advanced students, junior researchers and senior academics in dialogue freely and openly, without barriers – whether territorial, linguistic, national, or other.

-Michael J. Kelly, Binghamton University-SUNY
+Michael J. Kelly, Binghamton University, SUNY (State University of New York)

 Catalin Taranu, University of Bucharest